Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/1-Authentication/sign-in-b2c/README.md

 ## Overview

-This sample demonstrates a Java Spring MVC web app that signs in users on your Azure Active Directory B2C tenant using the [Azure AD B2C Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory-b2c).
+This sample demonstrates a Java Spring MVC web app that signs in users on your Azure AD B2C tenant using the [Azure AD B2C Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory-b2c).
 It uses the OpenID Connect protocol.
 ## Scenario

 1. The client Java Spring web app leverages the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID Token from **Azure AD B2C**.